How to structure your site architecture for SEO

 Log files show which URLs search engines actually crawl, helping affiliates spot wasted crawl activity on low-value sections or missed priority pages.

-Use explicit page relationships, descriptive headings, concise summaries, and consistent internal linking so machines can interpret topic hierarchy and page purpose more reliably.
+Use explicit page relationships, descriptive headings, concise summaries, and consistent internal linking so search systems can interpret topic hierarchy and page purpose more reliably.

 A separate subdomain makes sense when a section needs distinct technology, compliance controls, or operational management that would complicate the main site structure.